Mission Phases

 Artemis I

-Artemis I will be the first integrated flight test of an uncrewed Orion spacecraft atop the Space Launch System (SLS) rocket.
-This stage of the mission will test Orion’s ability to operate beyond low Earth orbit; it will also test deep space navigation and communication systems.
-SLS will send Orion to a stable orbit beyond the Moon.
-From that orbit, Orion will return to Earth and demonstrate its ability to reenter and land.
+Artemis I was the first integrated flight test of an uncrewed Orion spacecraft atop the Space Launch System (SLS) rocket.
+This stage of the mission tested Orion’s ability to operate beyond low Earth orbit; it also tested deep space navigation and communication systems.
+SLS sent Orion to a stable orbit beyond the Moon.
+From that orbit, Orion returned to Earth and demonstrated its ability to reenter and land.

 Artemis I Mission.
 Credit: NASA

-Thirteen secondary payloads will also come to the Moon on Artemis I. The payloads include small satellites that will study the lunar surface, measure magnetic fields in space, and assess the impact of space radiation.
-These satellites will launch in Orion’s stage adapter.
-Another four payloads will fly on Artemis I inside the Orion crew module, including a vest that could help astronauts avoid harmful space radiation in future deep space missions.
+Artemis I also delivered thirteen secondary payloads to the Moon.
+The payloads included small satellites to study the lunar surface, measure magnetic fields in space, and assess the impact of space radiation.
+The satellites were launched in Orion’s stage adapter.
+An additional four payloads flew inside the Orion crew module, including a vest to help astronauts avoid harmful radiation during future deep-space missions.

 Artist concept of the Orion stage adapter with secondary payloads and avionics box to control payload deployment.
 Credit: NASA